-When we first told you about the electric Ford Lightning, we weren’t sure what the price was going to look like and how the cost of ownership would compare with the gas or diesel models.
-With more information released, we can finally discuss the true Ford Lightning cost you can expect.
+When we first told you about the electric Ford Lightning, we weren’t sure what the price would look like and how the cost of ownership would compare with the gas or diesel models.
+With the trucks now on the roads, we can finally discuss the true Ford Lightning cost you can expect.

 Breakdown of Ford Lightning Cost

 So, what does the Ford Lighting price look like?
-Let’s start by looking at cost to buy the truck.
-The Ford F-150 Lightning Pro will cost you about $41,669 once you add in the destination charge.
+Let’s start by looking at the cost to buy the truck.
+The Ford F-150 Lightning Pro will cost you about $49,995.
 However, any accessories will cost more.
-For example, if you choose to put in a charger, you might spend another $1,500.
+For example, if you choose to put in charging equipment to the build, you might spend another $500.
 Every full charge runs about $14, so about $200 each month.
 Additionally, the average maintenance cost for EVs is about $77 a year.

 These prices might not seem so reasonable, but it sits just about average of other EVs on the market.
 Even the average purchase price of a non-luxury model is about $45,000.
 It’s unlikely that you will choose the base model without any added features, but at least the price starts at this mark.